AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 description: The information you display in Adobe Workfront is represented by objects which are stored in the Workfront database.
 The objects are what drives the information in Workfront.
 ---

-# Understand objects in `Adobe Workfront`
+# Understand objects in Adobe Workfront

-The information you display in `Adobe Workfront` is represented by objects which are stored in the `Workfront` database.
-The objects are what drives the information in `Workfront`.
+The information you display in Adobe Workfront is represented by objects which are stored in the Workfront database.
+The objects are what drives the information in Workfront.

-Understanding how the objects are defined in `Workfront` is important so you can use the correct object for the needs necessary in your organization.
+Understanding how the objects are defined in Workfront is important so you can use the correct object for the needs necessary in your organization.

 For example, when you plan a large amount of work, you need to use the Project object to define that work.
 To divide this work into smaller planned increments, you can use the Task object.
 For a smaller amount of work that is not planned, and can occur unexpectedly, you can use the Issue object.
 If you want to track the progress and the adherence to budget and timeline of a group of projects, you can organize them in Portfolios and Programs.
 To define other elements that help you resolve your work, you want to use other objects that are stored under Projects, Tasks, Issues, or Portfolios, like Documents, Notes, Hours, Users, or Job Roles.

-Reports and Dashboards are another example of objects that can help you organize the amount of data you have in `Workfront` visually, to make it easily accessible for all users.
+Reports and Dashboards are another example of objects that can help you organize the amount of data you have in Workfront visually, to make it easily accessible for all users.

-For a complete list of objects in `Workfront`, see the [API Explorer](../../../wf-api/general/api-explorer.md).
+For a complete list of objects in Workfront, see the [API Explorer](../../../wf-api/general/api-explorer.md).

 ## Interdependency and hierarchy of objects

-Objects are linked to one another in `Workfront`.
+Objects are linked to one another in Workfront.
 For example, a task or an issue can never exist independently outside of a project.
 Tasks and issues are examples of objects that are stored in the project object.
 Tasks and issues are considered child objects to projects.

-The following are some of the most commonly used objects in `Workfront` and their respective parent and children objects:
+The following are some of the most commonly used objects in Workfront and their respective parent and children objects:

 | `Object`  | `Parent objects`  | `Child objects`  |
 |---|---|---|